 Other stops include Colexio de San Xerome (San Jerónimo College), a learning institution dating to 1501; the 16th-century Hospital de los Reyes Católicos, a hospital built to treat weary pilgrims after their arduous journey; the Pazo de Raxoi (Raxoi Palace), an 18th-century neoclassical palace that's now Santiago's City Hall; and the 18th-century San Fructuoso Church.

 Day 8: Depart Spain

 It's time to say farewell to Spain!
-Depending on the time of your flight or train reservation, squeeze in one more morning of sight-seeing, perhaps picking up some last-minute souvenirs.
-At the designated time you will be picked up at your hotel and transferred to the airport or rail station for your departure onwards.
+Depending on your flight or train reservation time, squeeze in one more morning of sightseeing.
+At the designated time, you'll return your rental car to the airport or rail station and start your journey home.

 Looking for more inspiration for your trip to Spain?
 Check out these other road trips in Spain, explore different ways to spend eight days on the road in Spain, or discover the best time to visit Spain.